LaraRams3y/reading-notes/code201/class03.md

 # Class 03 Reading Notes

-Reading for class three has been a little bit of recap of HTML, CSS, and JavaScript, and a lot of introduction to additional more complex content.
+Reading for class three has been a little bit of recap of HTML, CSS, and JavaScript, and a lot of introduction to more complex content.
 I suspect that we will be applying theses concepts to our About Me pages.

 ### Learn HTML